tidymodels/textrecipes/tests/testthat/_snaps/tokenmerge.md

       predictor: 2

       -- Operations
-      * Tokenization for: text1, text2
+      * Tokenization for: text1 and text2
-      * Merging tokens for: text1, text2
+      * Merging tokens for: text1 and text2

 ---